intel/linux-sgx/docker/README.md

 Note docker can pass devices nodes to mount from command line, but kubernetes requires containers running with "priviledged" mode

-## Files to build and run docker container directly
+## Build and run docker container directly

 ### Docker files